 Often, applicants are shown as not being qualified if the agency neglected to send a NOTA to POST upon promotion to the first-level supervisory rank.
 The agency should check the profile of the individual and then submit a NOTA via EDI immediately to remedy the situation.

 Incorrect Rank Date

-It is also possible that the rank date for appointment to sergeant (or other qualified rank) may have been incorrectly entered.
+It is also possible that the rank date for appointment to first-level supervisor may have been incorrectly entered.
 The profile for the individual should be checked to ensure it is correct.
 If it is not correct, please contact EDI Helpdesk at (916) 227-4357 to have it corrected.

 Incorrect or Missing Basic Supervisory Course Roster

 Completion of the Supervisory Course is indicated on POST rosters; however, occasionally a roster has not been received or student ID was incorrectly noted, and credit for completion was recorded under another student’s ID.
 Agencies should check the applicant's POST Profile to be sure that completion of the course is noted.

 Agencies that submit an incorrect appointment via EDI will need to notify POST in writing within ten days, with a justification of the correction request.
 Requests should be submitted to the EDI Unit of the Strategic Communications Bureau using the Correction to the Record, Form 2-362 at EDI@post.ca.gov.
 Agencies that are able to update NOTA information via EDI may update the data as needed to correct discrepancies.
 Contact EDI Helpdesk at (916) 227-4357 for further assistance.

 Each class will be notified of the details on how to access the information for their class.
 The Alumni photos will no longer be posted on the SBSLI Network on the POST Website.
 Please contact Jim Katapodis at (916)204-5587 if you have any questions.